JOKUE2002/Programmier-AG/README.md

 # Programmier-AG
-Offical Repository of the Programming AG from Alstergymnasium TESTEN
+Offical Repository of the Programming AG from Alstergymnasium Henstedt-Ulzburg